evmeshuris/portfolio/README.md

 ## Description

-_This webpage contains information about me, my work, interests, places that I visited._
+_This is my first assignment at Epicodus.
+This webpage contains information about me, my work, interests, places that I visited._

 ## Setup/Installation Requirements

 * _No Installation Requirements_
 * _Refresh the page to see updates_
+* _evmeshuris.github.io/portfolio_

 ## Known Bugs

-* _Picture is not loading_
+* _None known bugs_

 ## License